 Repair a broken tent pole with duct tape

-You can use duct tape to hold broken poles in place, or you can make a temporary splint out of sticks and boots if the pole has been snapped clean off.
+You can use duct tape to hold broken poles in place, or you can make a temporary splint out of sticks if the pole has been snapped clean off.

 Tape your cycling shoes together